OSUrobotics/follow-the-leader/README.md

 python run_experiments.py ur5e
 ```

 This file offers various additional controls that are useful for operating the system.
-The most important ones are:
+Many of the features are hacked together for my own use (hence why this is not included as a core file), but the most important ones are:

 - Home button: Sends the robot to a designated home position (check the `__main__` section)
 - D-Pad Up/Down: Adjusts the speed of the controller.
 Useful for on the real robot due to a bug with moveit_servo where the actual speed of the robot doesn't match the specified speed (it seems to be scaled down by 10, e.g. specifying a speed of 0.5 causes the controller to move at 0.05 m/s).